cscorley/dissertation/chapters/3_method/2_study.md

 importantly, this effectiveness measure allows evaluating our approach by using various rank-based metrics and statistical methods.

-\todo{Should I break down \cone into two subquestions: model and corpus?}

 For both research questions, we run the experiment of each task across all possible configurations from two sets of configurations, shown in Tables
 \ref{table:combo-rq1} and \ref{table:combo-rq2}.
 The first set of